-The main result is that the amount of benefit increases as APM retains more of the base model.
+Most important, the amount of benefit increases as APM retains more of the base model.
 RPM takes an average of 74 ms to construct a ten-variable model from scratch.
-Revising an existing model that has eight retained equations is roughly 45 times faster for parameter revision and 12 times for structural change.
+Revising an existing model that has eight retained equations is roughly 45 times faster for parameter revision and 12 times for structure.
 For a 20-variable model the benefit is even greater.
-Adapting an existing model with 18 variables retained is about 87 times faster when only parameters are estimated and some 44 times when structure revision is necessary.
+Revising an existing model with 18 variables retained is about 87 times faster when only parameters are estimated and some 44 times when structure revision is necessary.
 Both revision schemes show linear growth with the number of variables, while RPM appears to be polynomial in this factor.